nextstrain/docs.nextstrain.org/src/reference/glossary.rst

    core workflow

-      A :term:`workflow` maintained by the Nextstrain team.
+      A default :term:`workflow` maintained by the Nextstrain team that can usually be run without additional configurations or customizations.

    build
       also *Nextstrain build*, *phylogenetic build*, *ingest build*, *Nextclade build*